 Speaking of disposables…

 We have been LOVING the brand DYPER™ for our on-the-go diapers!
-These diapers are eco-friendly, free of the yucky ingredients, and AFFORDABLE!
+These diapers are eco-friendly, free of the yucky ingredients.
+The only downside is they are expensive so I would only use them for the first part of life when your baby is super young and doesn’t have a lot of reserve.

 Sometimes you need to have disposable baby wipes handy and for this we use water wipes.
 The ingredients are water and a drop of essential oil!